 And if they're feeling really fancy, you might hear about juicy lamb and slow-cooked cawl to boot.

 Recommended reading: 27 Ways Food and Travel Go Together (Not just for "Foodies")

-Well, it’s time to start recalibrating the record.
-And I started doing that by spending a weekend in Carmarthenshire…tucked up in a lovingly restored 18th century Welsh House and roaming around the countryside in search of good bites to eat.
+Well, it's time to start recalibrating the record.
+And, nothing but dedicated, as a resident in Wales I'm roaming around the countryside in search of good bites to eat.

 A cawl crawl in Carmarthen invigorated taste buds and lingual gymnastics at the same time, while a food festival threw in crunchy sugar-coated Welsh cakes, tea-and-raisin bara brith and swathes of cupcakes awash with daffodils and dragons.

 What was new to me was the gastronomic revolution that’s been quietly gathering pace in Wales.